dhairyak668/findRight/README.md

 Hello everyone

 About:
-This is my personal project findRight.
+This is my personal project FindRight.
 It is a mobile application that serves as a multisided platform.
+FindRight aims to connect its users with skilled professionals who can get the job done and, at the same time, provide a bigger market for freelancers and blue-collar workers to progress in.
-This application comprises two kinds of users.
-A normal user and a service provider.
+This application comprises two kinds of users: a normal user and a service provider.
 A normal user can make requests from their end eg: plumbing, gardening, etc.
 A Service Provider skilled in that particular task can view and accept those requests.
 (A similar comparable model is Uber but for blue-collar workers.)
-This helps users achieve their service needs and provides a market expansion for skilled workers.
+This helps users meet their service needs and expands the market for skilled professionals.

 Contributors: Dhairya, Jashwanth, Subham, Chiran